 An art weekend in Milan?
 How so?

 After all, of all Italian cities, Milan probably deems the least Italian.
 No jolly groups sipping Aperol Spritz while playing boccia.
-Instead, executives rushing from their stately apartment houses to offices in glittering business centers.
+Instead, executives rush from their stately apartment houses to offices in glittering business centers.
 Hardly a narrow cobblestone alley.
 Rather big cars on broad avenues.
 Few statues around.
 No renaissance.
 No baroque.

 Nevertheless, if you are prepared for what to expect, Milan will not disappoint you.
 Therefore, let me guide you to the city’s most important art venues – and beyond.